Quantum-Accelerators/quacc/docs/src/user/alt_workflows/prefect.md

 Refer to the [Dask-jobqueue Documentation](https://jobqueue.dask.org/en/latest/index.html) for the available keyword arguments to the Dask-generated clusters.
 ```

-With this cluster object, we can now set the task runner of a `Flow` as follows.
+With this instantiated cluster object, you can set the task runner of a `Flow` as follows.

 ```python
 from prefect_dask.task_runners import DaskTaskRunner